If you cannot see a file in the Projects view, switch to the File System view, which shows all the files in the file system.

 - To hide the bread crumbs, deselect the Show Bread Crumbs check box.

-- By default, folders are separated from files and listed first in the view.
+- By default, the view separates folders from files and lists them first.
 To list all items in alphabetic order, deselect the Show Folders on Top check box.

 - To also show hidden files, select Show Hidden Files.

-To stop the synchronization with the file currently opened in the editor, deselect (Synchronize with Editor).
+To stop the synchronization with the file currently open in the editor, deselect (Synchronize with Editor).

 Available under certain Qt licenses.